HARD DRIVE RECOVERY

 - Computer BIOS cannot detect a hard drive at startup

-- A silent hard drive could signal an electrical problem
+- A fully silent hard drive could signal an electrical problem

-- Very slow file access often indicates data corruption
+- Very slow file access or application processing often indicates data corruption

 - Endless loop when trying to reboot the system or recurring BSOD (Blue Screen of Death)